 Hello, you may not know me well, but you sure need to thank me for protecting something as important as your dog’s brain!
 I might not be popular as the brain, but I sure need a place of honor for ensuring your dog’s brain is shielded from potential dangers.
 I take no offense if you have never heard about me before, but my job today is just this, introducing myself and letting others become aware of my noble duties.

-While time ago, it was suggested that I was present only in an immature form in young animals, today studies have instead indicated that my sophisticated structure is actually already somewhat operative at birth!
-I am just quite permeable in neonate puppies according to veterinarian Kit Kampschmidt.
+While time ago, it was suggested that I was present only in an immature form in young animals, today studies have instead indicated that my sophisticated structure is actually already quite operative at birth!
+I am highly permeable and therefore operative (although selectively) in neonate puppies according to veterinarian Kit Kampschmidt.
 This means that neonates are more vulnerable to the toxic effects of certain drugs, which is why veterinarians are cautious in medicating those youngsters unless strictly necessary!